-Czech Society for Geometry and Graphics and Slovak Society for Geometry and Graphic
+Czech Society for Geometry and Graphics and Slovak Society for Geometry and Graphic welcome you to attend a co-organized scientific reunion

 The 8th Czech – Slovak Conference on Geometry and Graphics